Loma Plata

 Loma Plata is a city in the district (distrito) of the Department of Boquerón, Paraguay.
-It is located 407km from Asunción by a paved detour of 22km from the Ruta Transchaco.
+It is located 407 km from Asunción by a paved detour of 22 km from the Ruta Transchaco.
 It is the main town of the Menno Colony, one of the Mennonite colonies of the Paraguayan Chaco.

 Climate

 The temperature in summer reaches up to 44°C and can drop to 0°C in winter.
-The average temperature is 26°C. The rainy season is from December through March.
+The average temperature is 26°C. The rainy season lasts from December through March.